Never Again MSD: New laws

 In March 2018, the Florida Legislature passed a bill titled the Marjory Stoneman Douglas High School Public Safety Act.
 It raised the minimum age for buying firearms to 21, established waiting periods and background checks, provided a program for the arming of some teachers and the hiring of school police, banned bump stocks, and barred potentially violent or mentally unhealthy people arrested under certain laws from possessing guns.
 In all, it allocated around $400 million.

-The governor signed the bill into law on March 9.
+Governor Rick Scott signed the bill into law on March 9.
 He commented, "To the students of Marjory Stoneman Douglas High School, you made your voices heard.
 You didn't let up and you fought until there was change."
 John Cassidy stated in The New Yorker, "This was the first time in thirty years that Florida had passed any gun restrictions, and it was a direct response to the Never Again movement, which was founded by students from Marjory Stoneman Douglas High School."

 Salon suggested that Republican lawmakers have generally remained silent about gun control measures because "they depend heavily on NRA campaign donations, and even more on the NRA's cadre of pro-gun voters".
 Since February 2018, 67 new pieces of gun control legislation have been passed in 26 states across the country.

+Controversy

+In an open letter published on their website, March For Our Lives admitted to "[tokenizing] the BIPOC communities we aimed to create relationships with."
+Particularly on their Road to Change tour of the summer of 2018.
+This tour saw many minority activists, some having spoken at the March For Our Lives, join them on their travels.

+Some early gatekeepers of March For Our Lives, students and adults alike, did not give Black Parkland students and other BIPOC activists from across the nation a fair opportunity to build an inclusive movement based on lived experience and solidarity.
+That summer, in an effort to listen and learn from marginalized communities, March For Our Lives traveled across the country, from Florida to California, but further tokenized the BIPOC communities we aimed to create relationships with.